ABCD-ReproNim/exercises/week_12/machine_learning.md

 ```

 Aside: Note here we use the procedural interface to matplotlib
-as opposed to the object-oriented interfaces used above
+as opposed to the object-oriented interfaces used above.
 Both of them work.
 The procedural interface is fast and very Matlab-like.
 The object-oriented interface can be more expressive if you want fine-grained control over what your plots look like.